Terms and Conditions for Domain Name Registration (GG/JE)

 2. Registration of domain names

 2.1 An application for an Internet Domain Name is an offer to enter into a contract with the Registry for domain name registration under these Terms and Conditions.
+Applications must be made electronically using the application facilities that the Registry may make available

 2.2 You agree, upon acceptance of your application by the Registry to pay any Application Fee (where applicable) and at least one year's fee in advance for maintaining the name in the Internet Domain Name System (the "Name Resolution Fee").